How to find the hard drive type and specifications

 - In the System Information window that opens, in the left window pane, you'll see a list of hardware categories.
 Expand Components, then Storage.
 Then, choose Drives, Disks, or any category you'd like to view.

-Earlier versions of Microsoft Windows
+Earlier versions of Windows System Information

 In earlier versions of Microsoft Windows, you can open the System Information utility by following the steps below.

 - Click Start and then click the Programs folder.

 - Click Accessories and then the System Information or System Tools folder.

 - Open the System Information file.

 - In the System Information window, click the + symbol next to Components.

 - Click the + next to Storage and click Drives.
 In the right-side of the window, you see information about the hard drive including its capacity and serial number.